addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Since the original view is still in scope, and the second view instance is also in scope, changing data on the model will cause both view instances to respond.

 Fixing this is easy, though.
-You just need to call `off` when the view is done with its work and ready to be closed.
+You just need to call `stopListening` when the view is done with its work and ready to be closed.
 To do this, add a `close` method to the view.

 ```javascript
 var ZombieView = Backbone.View.extend({